sjbennett123/gloryforthefist/content/rules/formal_magic.md

 #### F. Act out Casting

 The Caster(s) must indicate to any casual, secret, or imagined observers that they are performing a formal magic.
-This must be accomplished through various role-play methods, like constant movement or verbal action or a combination of both.
+This must be accomplished through various role-play methods, such as constant movement or verbal action, or a combination of both.
 The exact amount of role-play or activity is left up to local plot/rules.
 The movement can be as simple as constant, circular hand motion or as complicated as broad movements of the hands and/or arms, dancing movements of the entire body, or stylized movements such as drawing symbols or lighting candles or incense.
 Verbal action would include litany speech, question and reply, chanting, or recitation in a “magical language.”
 The caster may not engage in regular conversation.

 Any method chosen by the caster must make use of the components and the scroll.